wilson428/downcache/README.md

 #Callbacks

 The only required input to `downcache` is a url.
-Most of the time, you'll want to pass a callback function as well.
-This receives three variables: An error (hopefully null), a response object that is either the response provided by `request` or an object indicating that the page was loaded from cache, and the body of the page requested.
+Most of the time, you'll want to pass a callback function as well, which return three arguments, just like `request`: An error (hopefully null), a response object that is either the response provided by `request` or an object indicating that the page was loaded from cache, and the body of the page requested.
 Do with them what you will (or not).

-	downcache("http://time.com/7612/americas-mood-map-an-interactive-guide-to-the-united-states-of-attitude/", function(err, resp, body) {
+	downcache("http://time.com/7612/americas-mood-map-an-interactive-guide-to-the-united-states-of-attitude/", (err, resp, body) => {
 		if (err) throw err;
 		if (resp.socket) {
 			console.log(resp.socket.bytesRead);